peterhinch/micropython-async/gps/README.md

 possible.
 To achieve this they avoid allocation and dispense with error
 checking: these functions should not be called until a valid time/date message and PPS signal have occurred.
 Await the `ready` coroutine prior to first use.
-Subsequent calls may occur without restriction.
-A usage example is in the time demo in `as_GPS_time.py`.
+Subsequent calls may occur without restriction; see usage example above.

  * `get_ms` No args.
 Returns an integer: the period past midnight in ms.
  * `get_t_split` No args.
 Returns time of day in a list of form `[hrs: int, mins: int, secs: int, μs: int]`.

+These methods use the MicroPython microsecond timer to interpolate between PPS pulses.
+They do not involve the RTC.
+Hence they should work on any MicroPython target supporting `machine.ticks_us`.

 See [Absolute accuracy](./README.md#45-absolute-accuracy) for a discussion of the accuracy of these methods.

 ## 4.4 Public coroutines

+All MicroPython targets:
  * `ready` No args.
 Pauses until a valid time/date message and PPS signal have occurred.

+STM hosts only:
  * `set_rtc` No args.
-STM hosts only.
-Sets the Pyboard RTC to GPS time.
-Coro pauses for up to 1s as it waits for a PPS pulse.
+Sets the RTC to GPS time.
+Coroutine pauses for up to 1s as it waits for a PPS pulse.
  * `delta` No args.
-STM hosts only.
 Returns no. of μs RTC leads GPS.
 Coro pauses for up to 1s.
  * `calibrate` Arg: integer, no. of minutes to run default 5.
-STM hosts only.
- Calibrates the Pyboard RTC and returns the calibration factor for it.
-This coroutine sets the RTC (with any existing calibration removed) and measures its drift with respect to the GPS time.
+Calibrates the RTC and returns the calibration factor for it.

+The `calibrate` coroutine sets the RTC (with any existing calibration removed) and measures its drift with respect to the GPS time.
 This measurement becomes more precise as time passes.
 It calculates a calibration value at 10s intervals and prints progress information.
 When the calculated calibration factor is repeatable within one digit (or the spcified time has elapsed) it terminates.
 Typical run times are on the order of two miutes.

 Achieving an accurate calibration factor takes time but does enable the Pyboard RTC to achieve timepiece quality results.
 Note that calibration is lost on power down: solutions are either to use an RTC backup battery or to store the calibration factor in a file (or in code) and re-apply it on startup.

-Crystal oscillator frequency (and hence calibration factor) is temperature dependent.
-For the most accurate possible results allow the Pyboard to reach working temperature before calibrating.
+Crystal oscillator frequency has a small temperature dependence; consequently the optimum calibration factor has a similar dependence.
+For best results allow the hardware to reach working temperature before calibrating.

 ## 4.5 Absolute accuracy